Taking in an abused child.

 The Details of the Question

 I am a 43 year old woman who lives with 2 children, daughter 21 and son 15.
 Husband is in pakistan.
 Have been looking after a 15 year old boy who ran away from home because he was being beaten up by his father.
 My daughter is away at University but does visit every fortnight.
 The boy has been with me for 10 days.
 My parents have told me to remove him from my premises as it is not my problem.
 He is muslim and my sons best friend.
 Could you please let me know what are the Islamic rules for this?
-Submitted by on Tue, 06/01/2009 - 12:35
+The Answer

 Dear Brother / Sister,